jglanz/AMD_OC_Ryzen/README.md

 The other two NVMe files listed as GPP0-ANS3 and GPP2-ANS3 are described below in section A5.

 Finally, the SSDT-X570-TB3-Builtin.aml file injects the correct XHC5 setting for USB3 functionality and renames the TB nodes.
 While TB3 is working, it is still incomplete: the TB device must be connected before boot and there is no hot-plug capability.
 Check the discusson sites listed below for current updates.
 Hopefully, the only update required to make TB3 fully functional will be a more complete SSDT-TB file replacing the one presently being used.
 Further, testnig is being done with a PCIe Titan Ridge TB card in Slot 4 (PCIe4).
 The SSDT for this is SSDT-X570-Cr-TB3-GPP9-slot-4.aml.
 While this file is included, it is disabled within the ACPI section of the config.plist file.
+This SSDT injects the XHC device on the PCIe card as XHC1.

 ### 2. Kexts